Nutod/borderless-listings/README.md

 2. Routing
 3. State/Cache Management and Data Fetching
 4. Performance
+5. Deployment - Netlify 🚀

 #### Styling

-Styling for the project was done with [Tailwind CSS](https://tailwindcss.com/) and mostly makes use of the defaults available with tailwind but could easily be customized if there's a need for that
+To make things presentable 😀, styling was done with [Tailwind CSS](https://tailwindcss.com/) and mostly makes use of the defaults available with tailwind but could easily be customized if there's a need for that

 #### Routing